umajho/notoko/notoflow/web-ui/README.md

 >
 > DO NOT EXPOSE IT TO THE PUBLIC, since I have not considered the security
 > implications of such scenario at all.

+## FIXME

+- [ ] Plugins are unrestricted.
+  - Solution: sandboxing with `rusty_v8`.
+  - Why not fixing it now: plugins are all written by myself for now.
+- [ ] Plugin UI components are unrestricted.
+  - Solution: sandboxing with `iframe`s.
+  - Why not fixing it now: ditto.
+- [ ] The initial request to the server is slow.
+  - The current architecture only do initialization after the first request, and the way to detect whether initialization has been done is very hacky.
+  - Solution: Get rid of SolidStart, turn the frontend into a pure SPA, and rewrite the backend in Rust (seriously: so I can use `rusty_v8` for plugins).
+  - Why not fixing it now: no time.
+- [ ] The build product of plugins are unnecessarily large.
+  - Solution: externalize common dependencies for plugins (maybe with `importmap`).
+  - Why not fixing it now: laziness.
+It is not a too big deal for now anyways.